WPTravelteam/wp-travel/readme.txt

 **For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v8-0-0-update-release-note).**

-= 7.9.0 =
-Release Date: 08th January 2024

-Fixes:
-* Optimized code.
-* Fixed minor design issues on the initial setup page.
-* Fixed date picker issue ( current date showing even if date picker is empty ).
-* Fixed privacy policy links in case of On-Page booking.

-Enhancements:
-* Added quick setup options on the initial setup page.
-* Added function to scroll to booking tab while clicking on departure date.

-**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v7-9-0-update-release-note).**

-= 7.8.1 =
-Release Date: 22th December 2023

-Fixes:
-* Security patch update.
-Added nonce to all AJAX requests.

-= 7.8.0 =
-Release Date: 20th December 2023

-Fixes:
-* Fixed departure date and arrival date format in booking emails.
-* Fixed trip location design issue in trip lists.
-* Fixed sale issue for multiple pricing on the trip archive page.
-* Fixed the book button alignment issue in case of On-page booking.

-Enhancements:
-* Added text translations for “Select Pax”, “Trip Price” and “Trip Extras”.
-* Added Contact Number, Contact Email, Country Code, and Tour Date column in the bookings table.
-* Added filter 'wp_travel_enable_traveller_dob_booking_email'.
-* Added filter 'wp_travel_enable_traveller_gender_booking_email'.
-* Added filter 'wp_travel_enable_traveller_country_booking_email'.
-* Added filter 'wp_travel_trip_enquiry_label'.

-**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v7-8-0-update-release-note).**

-= 7.7.0 =
-Release Date: 5th December 2023

-Fixes:
-* Fixed ajax-loader console issue.
-* Fixed Google Map API issue.
-* Fixed booking edit page content width issue.
-* Added the latest theme to the marketplace page and setup page.
-* Update setup page design.
-* Optimized scripts.
-* Fixed Broken Access Control Vulnerability issue.
-* Fixed moment js issue.
-* Replaced invalid contact page documentation url in setting page.
-* Update demo trips CSV file.
-* Fixed react date picker console error.
-* Fixed Onpage layout issue.

-**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v7-7-0-update-release-note).**

-= 7.6.0 =
-Release Date: 6th November 2023

-Fixes:
-* Fixed multiple fixed departure dates not showing on the single trip page.
-* Fixed the pax selector issue while updating the cart.
-* Fixed the translation issue regarding validation.

-Enhancements:
-* Added function for sending email while changing booking status.
-* Added discount coupon code and discount amount on booking emails.
-* Enhanced the backend date selector calendar.
-* Added a translation for "Select Date and Pricing Options for this trip in the Trip Options setting."

-**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v7-6-0-update-release-note).**

-= 7.5.0 =
-Release Date: 12th October  2023

-Fixes:
-* Fixed multiple fixed departure dates not showing on the single trip page.
-* Fixed the pax selector issue while updating the cart.
-* Fixed the translation issue regarding validation.
-* Fixed the translation issue for the Thankyou message.

-Enhancements:
-* Added function for sending email while changing booking status.
-* Added discount coupon code and discount amount on booking emails.
-* Enhanced the backend date selector calendar.
-* Added a translation for "Select Date and Pricing Options for this trip in the Trip Options setting."

-**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v7.6.0-update-release-note).**

-= 7.4.0 =
-Release Date: 27th September 2023

-Fixes:
-* Fixed issues in the accordions with third-party plugins(like the UserWP plugin and Geodirectory plugin).
-* Removed all unwanted consoles.
-* Removed all unwanted comment codes.
-* Added translation for missing strings.
-* Fixed booking button scroll issue for mobile devices.
-* Fixed the pax issue in the mail, when updating the cart on the checkout page.

-Enhancements:
-* "Thank You" message has been added to the On-Page booking feature when WP Travel (free) is activated.
-* When payment is enabled for On-Page bookings by default booking with payment will be displayed.

-Layout Issue:
-* Fixed the layout issue under the Related Trip section.

-**For more details, please refer to our [release note](https://wptravel.io/wp-travel-plugin-v7-4-0-update-release-note).**

-= 7.3.0 =
-Release Date: 11th September 2023

-Fixes:
-* Code cleanup
-* Fixed booking date label in case of one day trip
-* Added departure date in thankyou page and booking email template
-* Fixed image width on WP Travel User login page
-* Fixed CSS of group price on onpage booking

-Enhancements:
-* Inherit theme color on add to cart
-* Extend time interval of cornjobs ( once in two days )
-* Added function for cart icon - `[wptravel_get_cart_icon()]`
-* Added `[wp_travel_trip_price_per]` hook ( this hook helps to and extra label for book per ( ie. person, group ) )
-* Added `[wptravel_traveller_salutation]` hook - this hook helps to add or remove salutation on booking email

-**For more details, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-v7-3-0-update-release-note/).**

-= 7.2.1 =
-Release Date: 24th August 2023

-Fixes:
-* Code cleanup

-= 7.2.0 =
-Release Date: 23rd August 2023

-Fixes:
-* Fixed translation issue for On-Page booking.

-Enhancements:
-* Added Hour and Minute option in case of Trip duration.
-* Added Tax percentage in case of On-Page booking.
-* Removed 'Apply Coupon' field, if coupon is not added in case of On-Page booking.

-**For more details, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version-7-2-0-update-release-note/).**

-= 7.1.1 =
-Release Date: 9th August 2023

-Fixes:
-* Fixed booking issue.

-others:
-* Sets the WordPress tested up to version to 6.3.

-= 7.1.0 =
-Release Date: 7th August 2023

-Enhancements:
-* Added edit cart option in case of On-Page booking.
-* Added apply coupon field in payment details section in case of On-Page booking.
-* Added tax calculation in On-Page booking in Payment Details.

-Fixes:
-* Fixed issue while uploading custom image in trip facts.
-* Fixed booking details not shown in the customer dashboard, in case of booking detail added by admin manually.

-Layout Fixes:
-* Fixed On-Page booking layout and cart button style to match theme color.

-**For more details, please refer to our [release note]( https://wptravel.io/wp-travel-plugin-version-7-1-0-release-note/).**

-= 7.0.0. =
-Release Date: 17th July 2023

 Enhancement:
 * Added hook `[wp_travel_related_trip_filter_single_archive_page]` to show the related trip according to your taxonomy choice.